 Is it worth going to Viareggio, one of the most famous seaside resorts in Italy?
 Apparently, not at this time – you will be disappointed with strong winds and dampness literally penetrating inside.

 Above, we have already mentioned the extreme desirability of a trip to Siena.
 An old and sworn rival of Florence, once and just as rich.

 The local cathedral is incredibly beautiful.
 Yes, and Piazza del Campo, where the Palio races are held, is actually a role model.

 In the same direction, only closer, the amazing city of San Gimignano stands on a natural mountain.
 It is one of the few towns in Italy that has preserved many medieval towers.

 Let’s not forget about Volterra.
 A place where it is just right to successfully carry out psychotherapeutic activities.

 And we recommend getting to the not well-known place of Montalcino.
 Where the most expensive and perhaps the best wine in Italy, Brunello, is produced.

-Should yoy go to Rome in November?
+Should you go to Rome in November?
 We would say YES.

-Moreover, from Florence on the fast train Frecciarossa it can be reached in just 1.5 hours!
+Moreover, on the fast train Frecciarossa the distance between Florence and Rome can be overcame in just 1.5 hours!